Grant Award Procedures

 Successful applicants will be expected to give assurance that:

-1) the project will be completed as proposed;
+2. The project will be completed as proposed;

-Download PDF version of Grant Requirements.
+Download PDF version of the above grant application procedures.